Erdogan shock moves revive struggling Turkish lira - ExBulletin

 Economists and many Turks were still trying to decipher how this new trading mechanism will work or where the government will get the money to pay for it.

-But the impact on the lira – which had lost 45% against the greenback from early November to late Monday afternoon – was monumental.
+But the impact on the pound, which had lost 45% against the greenback from early November to late Monday afternoon, was monumental.

-It was down 10% the day Erdogan appeared on national television to announce his new economic proposals.
+It was down 10% that day when Erdogan appeared on national television to announce his new economic proposals.

 “We finally understood that the Erdogan administration cares about the exchange rate and has avoided capital controls,” BlueBay Asset Management economist Timothy Ash said in a note to clients.